off

 “Greater love has no one than this: to lay down one’s life for one’s friends.”
 John 15:13

-Learn more about the global Christian peace movement that gives glory to God motivating followers of Jesus to stop and pray and remember the Passion of Christ each and every day at the time Jesus died for us, 3pm (in our local time zones).
+Learn more about the global Christian prayer movement that gives glory to God motivating followers of Jesus to stop and pray and remember the Passion of Christ each and every day at the time Jesus died for us, 3pm (in our local time zones).
 The sacrifice of Jesus must be remembered by all who love Him!
 Remember Him and know that Our Lord Jesus will ignite holy desire in the hearts of mankind and that holy desire will change the world.
-Learn more about A Peaceful Revolution in the Name of Jesus Christ
+Learn more about The Mercy Movement